How to Make Tomato Juice from Your Own Garden Tomatoes, Then Turn it Into a Bloody Mary

 Tomato plants grow to about 3 feet, set fruit all at once, then begin to die.
 Celebrity is a determinate variety.

 Plants grow until frost or disease kills them.
 These plants are more common than determinate types and often taste better.
 Varieties include Brandywine and Black Prince.

 Cherry or Grape

 These grape sized varieties are perfect for snacking on right off the vine.
 Cherry tomatoes are huge producers and their fruit is some of the sweetest.
-Sweet 100 and black cherry are two popular cherry varieties.
+Sungold and black cherry are two popular cherry varieties.